pereirabarataap/fair_tree_classifier/README.md

 # Fair tree classifier using strong demographic parity

-Implementation of the algorithm proposed in:<br>
+This repository contains the bare-bones implementation, experiments, and results of the following publication:<br>
 > Pereira Barata, A. et al. _Fair tree classifier using strong demographic parity_.
 Machine Learning (2023).
 <a href="https://link.springer.com/article/10.1007/s10994-023-06376-z" target="blank">[>>]</a>